 The lump sum donation scheme

-You make a payment to the charity (in cash, by cheque, bank transfer or credit card).
-You give the charity a lump sum donation certificate so that it can claim an additional amount from the taxes office.
+You make an online donation or give the charity a lump sum donation certificate with your payment so that it can claim an additional amount from the taxes office.

 Download lump sum donation form (size 192kb)

-- the charity, being exempt from income tax, can claim the tax of £200 so your donation of £800 is worth £1,000 to the charity
+- the charity can claim the extra £50 so your original donation of £200 is worth £250 to the charity

 Giving a lump sum through your payroll